-Teachers have high expectations of pupil's work and quality evidence can be presented in a variety of ways, improving the overall quality of art and design work at Colmers Farm.
-Displays, are regularly monitored to ensure learning has progressed and skills have developed.
+Art is monitored through a variety of ways.
+Lesson drop-ins take place to monitor teaching and learning and that all children are engaged in lessons.
+Books, as well as displays, are regularly monitored to ensure learning has progressed and skills have developed.
 We also set high expectations for staff when completing displays around school and in classrooms to ensure that children's work is celebrated appropriately and so children feel proud of their achievements.